 One of the most renowned military leaders in Rome was Gnaeus Julius Agricola, who set foot in Britain in 78 AD, as he was to serve as the land’s new governor.
 After remaining in Britain for two years, he successfully erected a fort with the help of his army at Trimontium.
 Archeologists also discovered quite many solid evidence of the Romans’ influence in the land of Roman pottery, coins, armor, and remains from the army were unearthed.
 Historians have reported that Agricola and his armies have reached River Taus or River Tay, so they could construct forts in the said location.

 Battle of Mons Graupius

-Under the leadership of Calgacus, Agricola and the Roman Army headed off to attack the Caledonians, which is known in history as the Battle of Mons Graupius.
+Under the leadership of Calgacus, Agricola, and the Roman Army headed off to attack the Caledonians, which is known to history as the Battle of Mons Graupius.
 Along with his fleet, Agricola prepared for the battle with only as much as 20,000 men while the Caledonian Army was made up of 30,000 warriors.
 Evidently, the Romans were outnumbered, yet they still attempted to advance to their opponents in this battle.

 After a long and dreadful battle, the Romans were badly impacted and suffered from a tremendous loss.
-It was also noted that about two-thirds of the Caledonian warriors managed to escape to the Scottish highlands and marshes.
+It was also noted that about two-thirds of the Caledonian warriors managed to escape to the Scottish Highlands and marshes.
 Their main purpose was to stop Agricola and his men from ruling over the island.

 Meanwhile, Agricola wasn’t merely contented with his army’s victorious attempts at the battle.
 He also gained control of several hostages from natives and tribes in Caledonia.
 There were also studies that pointed out how he erected another fort near Inverness, which was the result of his arrival to Britain’s northern coast.